SakshamVerma2004/SakshamVerma2004/README.md

         databases: ["Relational", "NoSQL"],
     },
-    currentFocus: "Sharpen my skills to the peak and develop full stack mern apps to the best",
+    currentFocus: "Sharpen my skills to the peak and develop full stack mern apps to the best", };
-    funFact: "I can debug faster with a coffee in hand!"
-};
 ```